theHostileNegotiator/KWBandage/PatchNotes.md

 	* Restored ability for it to be cloaked and defaulted parameters
 3. Black Hand will randomly play NOD voice sounds referencing stealth.
 (This is due to inheriting NOD Specter and not removing sounds)
 	* Removed NOD variant sound
+4. Sniper Teams can be used for Spot for Bombardment ability
+	* Filtered out Sniper Teams for Bombardment Special Power
 #### Avatar
 1. Particle System when in REALLYDAMAGED mode was not shown when using Kane's Edition Skin
 	* Fixed Model Condition States